 After Apple, Jobs created a company called NeXT, and his luck began to turn around.
 He helped initiate the development of the visual effects industry by giving his financial support to a new company at the time, Pixar.
 Apple then purchased NeXT, and, eventually, Jobs was once again a CEO of Apple.

 In the years since Jobs was booted out, Apple had suffered financial hardship and was on the verge of declaring bankruptcy.
-Jobs restored Apple to profitability, and went on to pioneer a line of now ultra-popular products with designer Jonathan Ive, including the iMac, iTunes, Apple Stores, the iPod, the iTunes Store, the iPhone, the App Store, and the iPad.
+Jobs restored Apple to profitability and went on to pioneer a line of now ultra-popular products with designer Jonathan Ive, including the iMac, iTunes, Apple Stores, the iPod, the iTunes Store, the iPhone, the App Store, and the iPad.

 You will encounter roadblocks you think you can’t overcome, but keep in mind success almost never comes easily.
 The problems you encounter on your way to the top are what will make you stand out in the future.
 Nobody enjoys struggling, but in the end, your accomplishments as an entrepreneur will make it all worthwhile.
-The greatest success stories in American history all grew out of anonymity and obscurity by strength of will and refusing to accept anything less than success.
+The greatest success stories in American history all grew out of anonymity and obscurity by the strength of will and refusing to accept anything less than success.